Projects & Improvements

 National Secondary Roads Improvements, Bottleneck Improvement Projects, Safety Projects and Traffic Management Projects

-The National Secondary Roads Needs Study has identified the condition of, and improvement needed, for each route, together with a preliminary prioritisation.
 The Authority is committed to implement improvements as the funding situation permits, and has brought a number of schemes through the planning process so as to be ready to build once funding is available.

 Network Improvement Projects